Best Data Enrichment Services for RevOps in 2026

 What's the best enrichment tool for a RevOps team on HubSpot?

-Start with Clearbit (Breeze), which is included with HubSpot and covers company enrichment automatically.
-For contact-level depth (direct dials, verified emails), add Apollo.io at $49/user/month or use Verum for periodic batch enrichment of your full CRM.
+Start with Clearbit (Breeze), which is included with HubSpot and covers company enrichment automatically on new records.
+That handles firmographic data like industry, headcount, and revenue range.
+For contact-level depth (direct dials, verified emails, phone numbers), add Apollo.io at $49/user/month for ongoing enrichment or use Verum for periodic batch enrichment of your full CRM.
+The combination of Breeze for company data plus Apollo or Verum for contact data covers most HubSpot RevOps teams' needs without overspending.

 How do I measure enrichment quality?